The Affordable Homes Programme 2011-15 (AHP) aims to increase the supply of new affordable homes in England.

 In February 2013, we published details of how Providers can bid for a share of £225m to deliver additional affordable homes using the government's new Housing Guarantees Programme.
 This builds on the Affordable Homes Programme Framework (see below).

-In July 2011 we announced details of the successful bidders who we expect, subject to contract, to deliver 80,000 new affordable homes.
+We announced details of the successful bidders who we expect, subject to contract, to deliver 80,000 new affordable homes in July 2011.
 We have also published details of signed contracts on a weekly basis:

 The back loaded nature of the Affordable Homes Programme is likely to bring pressures of processing a significant number of valid claims in the final week and days of the month.
 The Q&A below are intended to assist in allowing early processing of key information, prior to the submission of an actual claim once the event has occurred.
 Providers are strongly encouraged to commence processing of the necessary stages for claims to be submitted at the earliest opportunity.